SaeedTaghavi/CS/docs/Chap03.md

 !!! note "Zombie"
     A process terminated, but whose parent hasn't called `wait()`.
 Once the parent calls `wait()`, the pid of the zombie process and its entry in the PTE are released.

-The `init` process periodically invokes `wait()` to collect and release the orphan's pid and PTE
+The `init` process periodically invokes `wait()` to collect and release the orphan's pid and PTE.

 ## 3.4 Interprocess Communication

 Processes have two classifications:

-- independent
+- Independent
-- cooperating
+- Cooperating
-    - Information sharing.
+    - Information sharing
-    - Computation speedup - multicore.
+    - Computation speedup - multicore
-    - Modularity.
+    - Modularity
-    - Convenience - parallel tasks.
+    - Convenience - parallel tasks

-Interprocess communication (IPC):
+Interprocess communication (IPC)

-- shared memory: slower (syscalls are required.)
+- Shared memory: slower (syscalls are required.)
-- message passing: faster (syscalls are required only to establish shared memory regions.)
+- Message passing: faster (syscalls are required only to establish shared memory regions.)

 ![normal](assets/images/3.12.png)